"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 Type 2 Diabetes Mellitus

-The safety of WELCHOL in patients with type 2 diabetes mellitus was evaluated in 4 double-blind, 12-26 week, placebo-controlled clinical trials.
-These trials involved 1128 patients (566 patients on WELCHOL; 562 patients on placebo) with inadequate glycemic control on metformin, sulfonylurea, or insulin when these agents were used alone or in combination with other anti-diabetic agents.
-Upon completion of the pivotal trials, 492 patients entered a 52-week open-label uncontrolled extension study during which all patients received WELCHOL 3.8 g/day while continuing background treatment with metformin, sulfonylurea, or insulin alone or in combination with other anti-diabetic agents.
+The safety of WELCHOL in patients with type 2 diabetes mellitus was evaluated in 4 add-on combination and 1 monotherapy double-blind, 12-26 week, placebo-controlled clinical trials.
+The add-on combination trials involved 1128 patients (566 patients on WELCHOL; 562 patients on placebo) with inadequate glycemic control on metformin, sulfonylurea, or insulin when these agents were used alone or in combination with other anti-diabetic agents.
+Upon completion of the add-on combination trials, 492 patients entered a 52-week open-label uncontrolled extension study during which all patients received WELCHOL 3.8 g/day while continuing background treatment with metformin, sulfonylurea, or insulin alone or in combination with other anti-diabetic agents.
+The monotherapy trial involved 357 patients (176 WELCHOL and 181 placebo) who were on no prior anti-diabetes medication within 3 months of the study.

-A total of 6.7% of WELCHOL-treated patients and 3.2% of placebo-treated patients were discontinued from the diabetes trials due to adverse reactions.
-This difference was driven mostly by gastrointestinal adverse reactions such as abdominal pain and constipation.
+A total of 6.7% of WELCHOL-treated patients and 3.2% of placebo-treated patients were discontinued from the add-on combination diabetes trials due to adverse reactions.
+This difference was driven mostly by gastrointestinal adverse reactions such as abdominal pain and constipation In the monotherapy diabetes trial, a total of 4.6% of WELCHOL-treated patients and 4.7% of placebo-treated patients were discontinued from the trial due to adverse reactions.

-One patient in the pivotal trials discontinued due to body rash and mouth blistering that occurred after the first dose of WELCHOL, which may represent a hypersensitivity reaction to WELCHOL.
+One patient in the add-on to sulfonylurea trial discontinued due to body rash and mouth blistering that occurred on the first day of dosing of WELCHOL, which may represent a hypersensitivity reaction to WELCHOL.

-Add-on Combination Therapy with Metformin, Insulin, Sulfonylureas: Adverse
+WELCHOL Add-on Combination Therapy with Metformin, Insulin, Sulfonylureas:

-Reactions Reported in ≥ 2% of Patients and More Commonly than in Patients
+Adverse Reactions Reported in ≥ 2% of Patients and More Commonly than in

 N = 566